ianloic/unladen-swallow/Doc/library/dis.rst

    ..
 XXX explain the WHY stuff!

 All of the following opcodes expect arguments.
-An argument is two bytes, with the more significant byte last.
+An argument is 31 bits.

 .. opcode:: STORE_NAME (namei)